Guitar Types and Their Attributes

 May contain a hidden pickup in the bridge or microphone inside the body so they can be played plugged in or acoustically.
 They can also have a tuner and eq sliders built in. |

-Lots of differnt hardware options including: pickups, tremolo bridges, volume nobs, tone nobs, floating bridges, locking nuts. |
+Lots of different hardware options including: pickups, tremolo bridges, volume nobs, tone nobs, floating bridges, locking nuts. |

 Price |